gabimiric/VetSecure/README.md

 npm start

-(in front try to add an pet owner it shoul be written after"Saved!" if everything is fine)
+(in front try to add an pet petOwner it shoul be written after"Saved!" if everything is fine)